return5/submarine-game/README.md

     - inital placement is a random location any where on the map
   - ### cargo ship
     - has no weapons nor sonar of its own
-    - can be sunk for exta points.
-     - ### warning
-     - sinking cargo ship alerts enemies and will have them in hot pursuit of you

   ## difficulty selection
    - upon starting the game the player is given a few options for difficulty